yggilabs/blog/docs/_drafts/greenlight.md

 <h3 id="when-you-cant-agree">When you can’t agree</h3>
 <p>Flip a coin, go with it.</p>
 <h3 id="when-things-dont-make-any-sense">When things don’t make any sense</h3>
 <p>This game takes some liberties with the linearity of time.
-As such, finalities such as death can lead to some awkward situations.
+Finalities such as death can lead to some awkward situations.
 Here are some ways to avoid the confusion which might be caused by reconciling disparate stories.</p>
 <ul>
 <li><strong>don’t</strong> — Let things not make sense.
 Shows have plot holes all the time.
 It’s okay!</li>
 <li><strong>cliff hanger</strong> — Literally and figuratively, use a cliffhanger.
 Don’t chop off someones head when you can kick them over the edge of a cliff and walk away.</li>